Dupret Group

 Key Research Areas

-• In vivo study of memory circuits
+• In vivo study of brain networks for memory-guided behaviour

 Research Techniques